-Young people urged to #fightback against Coronavirus and help the NHS24th March 2020
+Young people urged to #fightback against Coronavirus and help the NHS

 Local dance company Ajendance is calling on young people to help stop the spread of Covid-19 and ease pressure on the NHS.
 Ajendance members have developed a series of videos explaining social distancing and the importance of handwashing with an original soundtrack from Rhys Devlin (Kid Noise).